bcgov/entity/docs/Way of Working/Staff Meeting Agenda Notes.md

-# Corps Staff Meeting Agenda
+# Corps Staff Requirements Meeting Agenda
 **Topics for Lab team and Business staff to discuss on weekly basis**
 * If we discuss content, let´s open the roadmap or Epic to discuss the item - and possibly update the ticket in Zenhub
 ----